Visiting Scholar Program

 In 2013, to commemorate the 60th anniversary of the Korean War Armistice and the signing of the United States-Republic of Korea Mutual Defense Treaty, KAEC established the Fulbright U.S.-Korea Alliance Studies Program, which provides opportunities for scholars and professionals in both countries to lecture or conduct research specifically on the aspects and nature of the U.S.-Korea relationship and alliance.

-In 2018, KAEC partnered with Emory University to establish the Fulbright Chair for Korean Senior Scholars at Emory University, Atlanta.
-In association with Emory’s Halle Institute for Global Research and Learning, chairholders spend one academic semester (six months) conducting research, teaching an advanced course, and participating in activities that promote Emory’s long-standing academic relationship with Korea.
-Chairholders exhibit the potential to make significant contributions to the body of research critical to a wide range of disciplines.
-As representatives of the Fulbright Visiting Scholars Program, they also highlight to academics in the United States the contributions of Korean scholars.
+In 2018, KAEC partnered with Emory University to establish the Fulbright Korea Distinguished Chair at Emory University, Atlanta.
+In association with Emory’s Halle Institute for Global Research, chairholders spend one academic semester (six months) conducting research, teaching an advanced course, and participating in activities that promote Emory’s long-standing academic relationship with Korea.
+Chairholders exhibit the potential to make significant contributions to a wide range of disciplines.
+As a representative of the Fulbright Visiting Scholars Program, the Fulbright Korea Distinguished Chair at Emory University highlights to academics in the United States the contributions of Korean scholars.